ddobric/neocortexapi/source/NeoCortexUtils/docs/ApproveMultiSequenceLearning.md

-# ML22/23-15   Approve Prediction of Multisequence Learning
+Approve Prediction of Multisequence Learning

 ## Introduction

-In this project, we have tried to implement new methods along the `MultisequenceLearning` algorithm.
-The new methods automatically read the dataset from the given path in `HelperMethods.ReadDataset(datasetPath)`, we also have test data in another file which needs to be read for later testing the subsequences in a similar form as `HelperMethods.ReadDataset(testsetPath)`. `RunMultiSequenceLearningExperiment(sequences, sequencesTest)` takes the multiple sequences in `sequences` and test subsequences in `sequencesTest` and is passed to `RunMultiSequenceLearningExperiment(sequences, sequencesTest)`.
-After learning is completed, calculation of the accuracy of the predicted element.
+In this project, we have tried to implement new methodologies within the MultisequenceLearning algorithm framework.
+These methods are designed to autonomously load datasets from a specified path using HelperMethods.ReadDataset(datasetPath).
+Additionally, we have stored test data in a separate file, which is similarly accessed through HelperMethods.ReadDataset(testsetPath) for subsequent testing of subsequences.
+The function RunMultiSequenceLearningExperiment(sequences, sequencesTest) is employed to process multiple sequences and test subsequences, received respectively as sequences and sequencesTest.
+Upon completion of the learning phase, the system calculates the accuracy of the predictions made by the algorithm.

 ## Implementation

 ![image](./images/overview.png)

-Fig: Architecture of Approve Prediction of Multisequence Learning
+Fig: Schematic Diagram of Approval Prediction in Multisequence Learning Architecture

 Above the flow of implementation of our project.